Motivational Speaker With A Powerful Story

 Train Through Connection

-Judy’s interactive trainings blend the structure and practicality respected by military communities with the warmth, humor, and real-world strategies that resonate deeply with midlife women.
+Judy’s interactive trainings blend structure and practicality with the warmth, humor, and real-world strategies that resonate deeply with midlife women and military spouses.
 Through engaging, no-fluff sessions, Judy equips audiences with tools they can use immediately to create balance, build resilience, and live with greater intention — both personally and professionally.
 No canned keynotes.
 No death by PowerPoint.
 Just powerful, relatable insights that move people into action.

 Empower Your Community